narcisolobo/wos-csharp/05-orms/CRUDSetup/README.md

 ```

 ## 5. Add your database connection string
 Go to your `appsettings.json` file and add your database connection string.
-Be sure to change your password if it's different.
+Be sure to change your password if it's different and don't forget to change the database name.
 ```json
 {
   "Logging": {